redhat-performance/quads/docs/switch-host-setup.md

 b08-h13-r620.rdu.openstack.engineering.example.com
 ```

 * Optional PDU power management configuration
-      * Once the host is added, and if you have pdu_management enabled, you will also want to ensure you have your host PDU connections mapped out.
-For more information on how to setup the PDU-connections.txt file please refer to [docs/pdu-setup.md](https://github.com/redhat-performance/quads/docs/pdu-setup.md)
+  * ~~Once the host is added, and if you have pdu_management enabled, you will also want to ensure you have your host PDU connections mapped out.
+For more information on how to setup the PDU-connections.txt file please refer to [docs/pdu-setup.md](https://github.com/redhat-performance/quads/docs/pdu-setup.md)~~

+  * **NOTE** As of `1.1.0` PDU management is currently unavailable but will be added back in soon.

 ### Sending Notification Emails from a Container
    * If you want to send email from QUADS containers (and not the localhost MTA) you will need changes to the localhost MTA of the host running your docker container to facilitate relaying mail through it, as cgroup and container isolation do not permit this without additional settings.